CptNope/safety-app-pwa/TERMS_OF_SERVICE.md

 # Terms of Service

-**Last Updated:** November 12, 2025
+**Last Updated:** November 13, 2025

 ## 1. Acceptance of Terms

-By accessing or using the Harm Reduction Guide PWA ("the App"), you agree to be bound by these Terms of Service.
+By accessing or using **Dose Doctor** ("the App"), you agree to be bound by these Terms of Service.
 If you do not agree to these terms, please do not use the App.

 ## 2. Description of Service

-The Harm Reduction Guide is a **free, open-source, educational Progressive Web Application** designed to provide:
+**Dose Doctor** is a **free, open-source, educational Progressive Web Application** designed to provide:

 - Substance testing information (reagent reactions, test protocols)
 - Harm reduction education and safety information